 A. Indemnity Plan

 This plan covers hospitalisation expenses up to the limit decided during the purchase of the policy.
 An insured can opt for multiple claims in a year, but the total amount given should not exceed the maximum sum insured limit or the amount you are entitled to get from the insurance company.
+This plan type is also known as mediclaim policy.
 You also have the benefit of availing cashless treatment at various network hospitals, where the insurance company pays on your behalf.
-This is also known as mediclaim policy.

 Types of Indemnity Plans

-1) Individual Insurance Plans: This type of insurance cover is specifically for an individual.
-The insurance provider covers only the medical expenses incurred by an individual.
+1) Individual Insurance Plans: This type of health insurance is meant for an individual.
+Thus, the insurance provider covers only the medical expenses incurred by an individual.
 The treatment expenses covered in these plans usually include all the costs incurred through hospitalisation, pre and post-admission, charges for various medical tests and laboratory charges, and consultation charges.
-Since this risk cover is only for an individual, the premiums are cheaper than that of the other plans.
+Since this risk cover is only for an individual, the premiums are cheaper than that of other plans.
 These individual mediclaim policies don’t cover any existing illnesses.
 However, after waiting for a certain period, these diseases might get covered by the insurance company.
 Many insurance policies do not cover ayurvedic, homeopathic or any other non-allopathic treatments.
-Read more

 2) Family Floater Insurance Plans: These types of insurance plans cover the entire family.
 Instead of buying different individual plans, you can get a family floater that would cover the medical and treatment expenses of all the family members.
-These plans include the policyholder, his/her spouse, and children.
+These plans include the policyholder, his/her spouse and children.
 Minor children up to 2 years can also be covered under this plan.
 Some plans also include siblings and in-laws.
-Family floaters can provide health cover for up to 15 relatives in one single plan.
+Family floaters can provide health coverage for up to 15 relatives in one single plan.
 Thus, all the family members share sum insured provided by the insurer.
-Read more

 3) Senior Citizen Insurance: These insurance plans cover medical treatment or hospitalisation expenses of individuals aged 60 years or more.
 Illness and other health-related problems after the age of 60 years are common.
 Retirement might also deprive people of any regular income.
 In such a situation, bearing all the medical expenses might be a big burden.
 Thus, senior citizen health insurance plans can help in meeting medical expenses during emergencies.
 It is mandatory by the IRDA that the policyholder must be at least 60 to 65 years while applying for the policy.
 Some of the insurance companies also make people undergo medical examination before sanctioning a policy.
-The waiting period for these policies can range from one to four years in case of some particular illnesses.
-Read more
+The waiting period for these policies can range from 1-4 years in case of certain illnesses.

 5) Group Medical/Employee Insurance: Group Medical Insurance is provided by employers to their employees.
 The groups under such a policy include members of any associations, companies, etc. Moreover, by paying some extra amount, employees can also extend the plan to include other family members like spouses, children, parents, etc. Like other plans, the premiums paid under this plan are tax exempt.
 Some policies also cover existing diseases and maternity expenditures.
 Unlike other plans, to purchase the plan, employees don’t need to produce any documents or undergo any medical examinations.
 Also, the premiums are cheaper here.
 The plan can be contributory, where employees also pay a part of the premium, or non-contributory, where only the employer pays the premium.